Impactful Research

 WE CARE Speaker Series

-The WE CARE Speaker Series serves to promote a culture of research excellence by hosting lectures from prominent scholars with broad appeal across education and health or focusing on a signature research area of the college.
+The WE CARE Speaker Series promotes a culture of research excellence by hosting lectures from prominent scholars on topics with broad appeal across education and health.
 The series also includes research development meetings with faculty, classroom visits with students familiar with the speaker’s work, and networking opportunities with faculty and staff.

 Early-Career Faculty Research Engagement and Mentoring Program